SchBenedikt/search-engine/README.md

 ### ⚙️ Settings Page

 The `settings.html` file has been updated to include fields for username and password.
-You can access the settings page at `http://localhost:5560/settings` to update the database configuration.
+You can access the settings page at `http://localhost:5555/settings` to update the database configuration.

-## 🌐 Making MongoDB Accessible from the Internet

-### 🌐 Using fritz.box for Port Forwarding

-1. Log in to your fritz.box router by entering `http://fritz.box` in your web browser.
-2. Navigate to the "Internet" section and then to "Permit Access".
-3. Click on "Add Device for Sharing".
-4. Select the device running MongoDB from the list.
-5. Set the application to "Other Application" and enter the following details:
-   - Protocol: TCP
-   - From port: 27017
-   - To port: 27017
-6. Click "OK" to save the settings.

-### 🌐 Using Cloudflare Tunnel

-1. Sign up for a Cloudflare account if you don't have one.
-2. Go to the "Zero Trust" dashboard in Cloudflare.
-3. Navigate to "Access" and then to "Tunnels".
-4. Click on "Create a Tunnel".
-5. Follow the instructions to install the Cloudflare Tunnel client on your server.
-6. Create a new tunnel and configure it to forward traffic to your MongoDB instance on port 27017.
-7. Update your MongoDB connection URL to use the Cloudflare Tunnel endpoint.

 ## 🛠️ Installation and Setup